Tom-Foolery-py/pomodoro/README.md

 - Microsoft’s Focus Mode never tracked properly in my experience
 - I wanted a **fully offline**, **customizable** Pomodoro timer
 - I needed a way to **log reflection notes** and **track subjects** for future review
+- A desktop application allows for an "out of sight, out of mind" approach as I will most likely use the internet during any sort of studying being done and having Pomodoro open in a browser tab or window creates an additional distraction

 This app is built for internal use, but it’s also a portfolio piece that reflects my approach to tools: **purposeful, mindful, and personal**.